 February 8th.
-The official opening of the Dutch BMX MUSEUM located in a small town called MEGEN in Holland did take place.
+The official opening of the Dutch BMX MUSEUM located in a small town called MEGEN in Holland.

-Owner Mike Janssen, and old school BMX'er himself, started to collect BMX bikes while surching for his first ever BMX bike he owned himself, when he was a kid.
+Owner Mike Janssen, an old school BMX'er himself, started to collect BMX bikes while surching for his first ever BMX bike he owned himself, when he was a kid.
 Mike did find a location in the small town of Megen in Holland, a second floor of a large farmhouse of about 120 m2 where was able to fit up his complete collection.
-Beside about 80 complete bikes, mainly BMX, but also a couple of trial bikes, so-called formula-one bikes, a side-hack there are many frame/fork sets of famous brands in 20 and 24 " issues.
+Beside about 80 complete bikes, mainly BMX, also a couple of trial bikes, so-called "formula-one" bikes, a side-hacks and further more there are many old school frame/fork sets of famous brands in 20 and 24 " issues.

-Beside the "hard-ware" ofcourse numerous race-jerseys, among them a Stu Thompsen Redline jersey, complete uniforms among them the Dutch National Team uniforms of TEAM AMEV, spare parts and so on.
+Beside the "hard-ware" ofcourse numerous race-jerseys, among them a Stu Thompsen Redline jersey, complete uniforms among them the Dutch National Team uniforms of TEAM AMEV, spare parts, documents and so on.

-The official opening took place at the farmhouse and besides Mike's family and parents of both, several old school BMX'ers were present among them Gerrit en Mieke Does.
+The official opening took place at the farmhouse and besides Mike's family and parents of both Mike and his wife, several old school BMX'ers were present.
+Among them Gerrit and Mieke Does.
 Gerrit as "father"of the Dutch BMX scene.
 Short speeches were given by GD and Mike himself.
 After enjoying a drink and something to eat everybody went up to the BMX MUSEUM.
-Coming up the stairs to the museum, the old school BMX'ers were asked to sign the "Wall of Fame" of the BMX Museum, GD being the first to do so.
+Coming up the stairs of the museum, the old school BMX'ers were asked to sign the "Wall of Fame" of the BMX Museum, Gerrit Does being the first to do so.

 Later on this year, the UNIVERSITY of BMX was able to negotiate a deal with Mike Janssen to allocate the EUROPEN BMX HALL of FAME at the BMX MUSEUM.
 Seen above a picture of the screen with all the European BMX Hall of Fame members up and till 2008.

-It's great to see that such a young sport (started officialy in 1978) has already a great short history and that this history is documentated here at the BMX MUSEUM.
+It's great to see that such a young sport (started officialy in 1978 in Europe) has already such a great short history and that this history is documentated here at the BMX MUSEUM.
 The museum is open to the public only after making an appointment.
 Check out www.bmxmuseum.com for more details.

 Final Rounds, Fredericia (Denmark)